Jorge L. Contreras

-Jorge L. Contreras is an American legal scholar and attorney who is recognized as a leading global authority on intellectual property law, technical standardization and the law and policy of human genomics.
+Jorge L. Contreras is an American legal scholar who is an authority on intellectual property law, technical standardization and the law and policy of human genomics.

 Early life and education

-Contreras was born in Flushing, Queens, New York, and spend his childhood in South Florida and Texas.
+Contreras was born in Flushing, Queens, New York, and spent his childhood in South Florida and Texas.
 He attended Rice University in Houston, Texas.
 At Rice, Contreras held the elected offices of Rice Program Council (RPC) treasurer and Student Association treasurer, and was a member of the Marching Owl Band (MOB).
-During the summer of 1987 he studied English literature at Gonville & Caius College, Cambridge University.
+During the summer of 1987 he studied English literature at Gonville and Caius College, Cambridge.
 Contreras attended Harvard Law School from 1988 to 1991, where he earned his JD degree and served as an editor of the Harvard Journal of Law & Technology and worked for Professor Laurence Tribe.